Blobfolio/dowser/README.md

 If those things sound nice, this library might be a good fit.

-On the other hand, `Dowser` is optimized for _file_ searching; the iterator crawls but does not yield directory paths.
+On the other hand, `Dowser` is optimized for _file_ searching; the iterator crawls but does not yield directory paths, which could be bad if you need those too.
+Haha.

-Additionally, path deduping relies on Unix metadata; **this library is not compatible with Windows**;

-Depending on your needs, those limitations could be bad, in which case something like [`Walkdir`](https://crates.io/crates/walkdir) would make more sense.